Port Washington Watershed Biodiversity Coalition

 Our Work

-Protecting and connecting habitats by promoting ecologically responsible land-use practices and setting aside land to remain free from human disturbance.
+Protecting and connecting habitats by promoting ecologically responsible land-use practices and setting aside land to remain free from development and human disturbance.

-Enhancing biodiversity and ecological function in waterbodies, riparian areas, and wetlands by establishing native emergent and shoreline vegetation and restoring adjacent habitat buffers.
+Enhancing biodiversity and ecological function in ponds, waterbodies, stream-bank corridors, and wetlands by establishing native emergent and shoreline vegetation and restoring adjacent habitat buffers.

-Advancing coastal habitat resilience through living shoreline approaches—including oyster gardening and other nature-based solutions—that reduce erosion, enhance intertidal and nearshore habitats, improve water quality, and support natural coastal processes.
+Advancing coastal habitat resilience through living shoreline approaches, like oyster gardening, which reduce erosion, enhance intertidal and nearshore habitats, improve water quality, and support natural coastal processes.

 Creating new habitats adjacent to existing ones to strengthen ecological connectivity and increase shared habitat value.